brody192/volume-filebrowser/README.md

-# Railway Platform File Access Utility
+# Volume Filebrowser

-The Railway Platform File Access Utility is a tool designed to access the files stored in a volume on the railway platform.
+The Volume Filebrowser for Railway is a tool designed to access the files stored in a volume.
 This utility provides a simple and efficient way to retrieve files from the designated volume.

 ## This utility offers a single feature: